x64x6a/ctf-writeups/PlaidCTF_2021/pwnable/plaidflix/README.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

 Our current goal is to write a feedback message into the above `feedback #7` so that it overflows into the `0xf0` unsorted chunk.
-We will then overwrite that unsorted chunks header with a new size of `0x1f0`, so that when the next feedback message will be allocated from this chunk.
+We will then overwrite that unsorted chunks header with a new size of `0x1f0`, so that the next feedback message will be allocated from this chunk.
 We then will write to this new chunk in order to overwrite the tcache entry at the above `feedback #8`.

 Our first step was to clear the 0x110 tcache so we were using the tcache for messages instead of the unsorted bin.
 For this, we created 7 new feedback messages.
 The first message allocation will be the location of the above `feedback #8`, located immediately after the unsorted bin.
 We then wrote the value `0x1f0` for the `prev_size` value of a new fake chunk located after the unsorted bin (0x1f0 bytes after).
 This was to bypass a security check.
 The other feedback message values did not matter.